 Certified (Bachelor of Secondary Education | Bachelor of Elementary Education)

 Faith Formation: DOSE

 This project aims to create a space for the development of spiritually led teachers and students whose dispositions are rooted on prayerful dependence on God; whose interactions with others reflect relational harmony, grace; and mercy and whose hearts are informed by compassion for others.

 Driven by the idea that the school is a privileged place where cultural transmission occurs, this project purports to promote a deep sense of rootedness and appreciation for the Filipino culture among the various sectors in the school community.

-Health Promotion: DRAW
+Health Development: DRAW

 Developing Recreational Activities for Wellness

 This project aims to provide the faculty and students with health promotion initiatives geared toward enhancing productivity, teamwork, morale, and effectiveness.

 This project aims to establish meaningful platforms geared toward engaging and empowering students as learners, collaborators and leaders in the field.

 This project purports to provide in-house faculty with varied learning opportunities to grow professionally and advance disciplinal understanding through exposure to relevant teacher development activities that deepen and strengthen both their content and pedagogical orientations in their field of expertise.
 This comes in the form of short-term fellowships, exposure trips and benchmarking activities here and abroad.